Upcoming meeting of interest:

 (Approved for publication on February 11, 2015)

-Regular public meetings are held on second Wednesdays of each month.
+Regular public meetings are held on second Wednesdays of each

 Location: Old Louisville Information Center, Central Park.